Cyber AssessValydex™by iFeelTech

 Run baseline record checks

-Validate SPF, DKIM, and DMARC existence for your primary sending domain and all high-volume subdomains.
+Use the Email Security Checker to validate SPF, DKIM, and DMARC existence for your primary sending domain and all high-volume subdomains.
+The tool returns a 0–100 score with plain-English explanations and copy-ready DNS fixes.

 02